 In a precious article I wrote about my frustrations getting this clock to run reliably.
 No matter what adjustments I made it ran poorly.
 “You’ve got to be very careful if you don’t know where you are going, because you might not get there”, Yogi Berra This time and strike movement (Hermle?) has been out … More Dugena mantel clock revisited

-How do you wind a mechanical clock?
-The advice provided and some suggestions, if followed, should give you the skill and confidence to correctly wind your antique or vintage mechanical clock.
-In this age of everything electronic it may surprise some people that a newly acquired mechanical clock bought at the local garage sale or … More How to wind a mechanical clock
+How does one wind an antique or vintage mechanical clock?
+The advice and suggestions, if followed, should provide you with the skill and confidence to correctly wind your antique or vintage mechanical clock.
+In this age of everything electronic, it may surprise some people that a newly acquired mechanical clock bought at the local garage … More Winding a mechanical clock – A How-To Guide

 This is Part II of a multi part series on the Sessions Westminster A chiming mantel clock.
 Inside the plates they are a conventional Sessions clock.
 Outside the plates is an entirely different story Sessions Westminster A clocks are true chiming clocks that play the Westminster chime sequences on the quarter hours and strike the … More Sessions Westminster A mantel clock Part II – Dis-assembly